Mikeprog2022/Web-Development-and-Design/JS Algortihms and Data Structures/documentation.md

 - array.sort(compareCallbackFuntion(2 parameters)) = Expects a number to be returned and if a -ve number is returned the first item is sorted before the second.
 - array.find(callBackFunction) = Returns the value of the first element that fulfills the condition specified in the callBackFunction.
 - array.indexOf(element) = Returns element index or -1 if not found.
-- array.foreach(function) = Loops through an array and performs the function on each element.
+- array.forEach(function) = Loops through an array and performs the function on each element.
 Doesn't return, doesn't modify original array.
 - array.filter(callBackFunction) = Only keeps the elements that satisfy the callBackFunction
 - array.findIndex(callBackFunction) = Finds and returns the index of the first element in an array that satisfies the function or -1 if not found.
 - array.reverse() = Reverses the order of the array elements.
 - array.splice(indexToStartAt, numberOfItemsToRemove, optionalReplacement) = modifies arrays by removing, replacing, or adding elements at a specified index.
 - array.some(callBackFunction) = returns true if the callBackFunction returns true for at least 1 of the array elements.
+- array.every(callBackFunction) = returns true if the callBackFunction returns true for every array element.
 - array.reduce(callBackFunction) = takes an array and applies a callback function to condense the array into a single value -- callBackFunction = array.reduce((accumulator, currentArrayElement)){currentArrayElement},'initialValue'
 		---  return value for the callback becomes the value of the accumulator on the next iteration.